benc-uk/pikube/dashboard.md

 kubectl -n kubernetes-dashboard create token admin-user
 ```

-## 4. Access the dashboard via the API proxy
+## 4. Access the dashboard via the kubectl proxy

 ```sh
 kubectl proxy
 ```

-Go to this URL and use the token you created to login
+Then go to this URL, and use the token you created to login

 http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login

+Note.
+There are other ways to expose and access the dashboard, but I can't be bothered to cover them.